23 High Street,

 It was divided into two spaces in 1966, with the former circle remaining as a cinema, and the former stalls became a bingo club.
 Taken over by the Leeds based Star Cinemas chain in 1969, they renamed the cinema Studio 1.
 It was taken over by the Cannon Group in the mid-1980’s and it was re-named Cannon.
 The bingo club was closed in 1987.

 Taken over by the Picturedrome chain of cinemas on 14th January 1994, it was re-named Picturedrome.
 The cinema was divided into two screens, one seating 577, the other 299.

 The Picturedrome was closed on the 17th February 2000 when the new Cineworld multiplex opened.
 The final films screened were “House on Haunted Hill” and “American Beauty”.
 Work began in late-2001 to convert the former stalls (bingo) area into a Yates’s Wine Lodge pub.
-I believe the former balcony cinemas part of the building is unused.
+The upstairs screens were closed in late-2013.